mgreen36/DataCleaningClassProject/README.md

    the script will access the files relative to the root Create the tidy data sets by sourcing run_analysis.R

+The program writes summary.txt containing the second tidy data set to the root directory

 The following describes the program variables.

 mergedSaved contains the first tidy data set